Phosphorite: Uses

-Approximately 90% of rock phosphate production is used for fertilizer and animal feed supplements and the balance for industrial chemicals.
-In addition to phosphate fertilisers for agriculture, phosphorus from rock phosphate is also used in animal-feed supplements, food preservatives, baking flour, pharmaceuticals, anticorrosion agents, cosmetics, fungicides, insecticides, detergents, ceramics, water treatment and metallurgy.
+Approximately 90% of rock phosphate production is used for fertilizer and animal feed supplements, and the balance for industrial chemicals.
+In addition, phosphorus from rock phosphate is also used in food preservatives, baking flour, pharmaceuticals, anticorrosion agents, cosmetics, fungicides, insecticides, detergents, ceramics, water treatment and metallurgy.

-For use in the chemical fertilizer industry, beneficiated rock phosphate must be concentrated to levels of at least 28% phosphorus pentoxide (P2O5), although most marketed grades of phosphate rock are 30% or more.
+For use in the chemical fertilizer industry, beneficiated rock phosphate must be concentrated to levels of at least 28% phosphorus pentoxide (P2O5).
+However, most marketed grades of phosphate rock are 30% or more.

 It must also have reasonable amounts of calcium carbonate (5%), and <4% combined iron and aluminium oxides.
 Worldwide, the resources of high-grade ore are declining, and use of lower grade ore may become more attractive.

-Beneficiated rock phosphate is also marketed and accepted as an "organic" alternative to "chemical" phosphate fertilizer which has been further concentrated from it, because it is perceived as being more "natural".
+Beneficiated rock phosphate is also marketed and accepted as an "organic" alternative to "chemical" phosphate fertilizer, which has been further concentrated from it, because it is perceived as being more "natural".
 According to a report for the FAO, it can be more sustainable to apply rock phosphate as a fertilizer in certain soil types and countries, although it has many drawbacks.
-According to the report it may have higher sustainability compared to more concentrated fertilizers because of reduced manufacturing costs and the possibility of local procurement of the refined ore.
+According to the report, it may have higher sustainability compared to more concentrated fertilizers because of reduced manufacturing costs and the possibility of local procurement of the refined ore.

 Rare earth elements are being found within phosphorites.
-With increasing demand from modern technology a different method of finding rare earth elements, independent of China, is becoming increasingly important.
-With yields greater than those from deposits in China, phosphorites offer a new resource located within the U.S. that would likely lead to independence from influence of countries outside of the U.S.
+With the increasing demand for rare earth elements driven by modern technology, a new method of sourcing these elements, independent of China, is becoming increasingly important.
+With yields greater than those from deposits in China, phosphorites offer a new resource located within the U.S. that would likely lead to independence from the influence of countries outside of the U.S.